 The syllabus will be based on that defined by the GMC-approved training curriculum for higher specialist training in Occupational Medicine in the United Kingdom (UK) – i.e. the Specialty Registrar’s training curriculum.
 Doctors in specialist training posts and those outwith such programmes may find it helpful to read Section 2.2 of the FOM’s Specialist Training Curriculum for Occupational Medicine .

 By careful selection of examination questions, the examiners will aim to offer a broad coverage of this GMC-approved training curriculum across examination sittings.

-The MCQ paper will normally last for 2 hours.
-The paper will contain approximately 120 multiple-choice questions in ‘one from five’ (best of five) format.
+The MCQ paper will last for 2 hours.
+The paper will contain 120 multiple-choice questions in ‘choose one response from five’ format.
 This means that in each question candidates will be presented with a stem and five possible answers, from which they must choose the single best answer (only one answer is the best one, although several may be true in part).

 The purpose of the MCQ examination is to test factual knowledge to the standard appropriate to a specialist in Occupational Medicine.
 Thus, candidates can expect to be tested across a wide range of common and important occupational health topics, sampled across the whole syllabus.

 All questions are compulsory.
-A small number of (unidentified) trialling and/or standard setting questions may appear in any paper.
+20 pilot questions distributed at random will appear for trialling and/or standard setting purposes will appear in the paper.
 Responses to them do not count towards a candidate’s final score.
 They are part of a range of quality assurance measures the Faculty has instituted across its examinations.